Kikkajärv

-Kikkajärv (also Kika järv, Suur-Kikkajärv) or Ilgājs as it is known in Latvia, is a lake on the border of Estonia and Latvia.

-Its area is 20.2 ha.
-Lake is in the Veclaicene Protected Landscape Area.
-Nearest settlement to the lake in Latvia is Korneti in Alūksne Municipality.
+Kikkajärv (also Kika järv, Suur-Kikkajärv) or Ilgājs as it is known in Latvia, is a lake on the border between Estonia and Latvia.
+Most of the lake lies in the Estonian village of Paganamaa in Rõuge Parish, Võru County.
+The lake is in the Veclaicene Protected Landscape Area.
+The nearest settlement to the lake in Latvia is Korneti in Alūksne Municipality.

+Physical description

+The lake has an area of 20.5 ha.
+The lake has an average depth of 11.7 m and a maximum depth of 22.5 m.
+It is 960 m long, and its shoreline measures 2520 m.